Frequently Asked Questions

-Rooms reservations are approved by employees who work during official university operating hours.
-Therefore, we suggest you make a room reservation at least a week in advance - typically between the weekday hours of 8 a.m. and 4:30 p.m. to maximize your approval chances.
-If you are scheduling a Monday event, please finalize and submit your reservation by noon on Friday at the latest for reserving the following week.
+Room reservations are approved by employees who work during official university operating hours.
+Therefore, we suggest you make a room reservation at least three weeks in advance to ensure your event can be approved in a timely manner.

 For an event to become a cultural credit event, it has to be an approved existing event in the calendar.

 Knowing where to start really depends on which is more important to you: a specific location or a specific date and time.
 Usually, you should be able to do both, but sometimes you may have to make the tough call.
 In cases where a desired location is not available, we recommend that you use the room search to limit options to room types that are similar to what you are looking for or to contact the room approver of the desired location to see if any special arrangements can be made.

 Absolutely!
 It is important to establish the time you'll need to set up and take down your event so that other events do not overlap time with your event.
 Also, if you will need extra amenities and special settings, you will need to prepare ahead of time what should be done.